Locally and family-owned

 SEXTON ROOFING & SIDING SERVICE AREA

 Located in the heart of the Pioneer Valley, we are proud to service Franklin, Hampshire and Hampden Counties here in Western Massachusetts.
 Headquartered in West Hatfield, we have client in Amherst, Northampton, Greenfield, South Hadley, Chicopee, Shelburne Falls, Colrain, Easthampton, Springfield, and more!
+We also serve Tolland and Northern Hartford counties.
 Wonder if we provide service in your area?
 Contact us today!

 Giving Back to the Community